8 Traits of Cold-Hearted People: Turning Pain into Wisdom

 Is being cold-hearted a personality disorder?

-In certain cases, it is similar to narcissistic personality disorder or antisocial personality disorder.
+In some instances, it is similar to narcissistic personality disorder or antisocial personality disorder.
 Characteristics like a lack of empathy, which are often inherited or trauma-related, meet DSM-5 criteria.
-But some are situational rather than pathological, and treatment can help pinpoint and cope with underlying problems.
+However, some issues are situational rather than pathological, and treatment can help identify and address underlying problems.